mattiaseggen/P2P-app-with-STUN/STUN-server/README.md

 The first, and most important, functionality that is implemented is **recieving STUN binding request and returning the port and IPv4 address in a STUN success response**.
 Other methods

+## Future development

+## External dependencies

+We use **CMake** which is used for build automation, testing, including packages and installation of software.
+We have used it to compile our code as well as run tests and the program itself.

+DOCker????

+## Installation Guide

+This is an installation guide that gives instructions on how to set up the STUN-server.

+1.

+## How to start STUN-server

+## How run tests

+## API Documentation